- Income Tax High-Value Transactions: How to Submit Response in Compliance Portal

 Q- Can I claim the interest in my ITR if loan is taken by my wife?

-Since the law is not very clear but as per our opinion if you are making payment of interest then you can claim a deduction under this section.
+If you are making payment of interest then you can claim a deduction under this section.

 You must have received an interest certificate from the bank that you can submit.
-However, provisional interest certificate can also be submitted as evidence to claim deduction.
+However, a provisional interest certificate can also be submitted as evidence to claim deduction.

 Q- Can a HUF claim the deduction u/s 80EEB?

 Only individuals can claim the deduction under this section.
 HUF is not eligible to claim the deduction.